jessevig/bertviz/README.md

 If you write your own code for executing BertViz in Colab, note that some of the steps are different from those in the Jupyter notebooks (see Colab examples above).

-## Current limitations
+## Limitations

+#### Tool
 * The visualizations works best with shorter sentences and may run slowly if the input text is very long, especially for the Model View.
+* When running on Colab, some of the visualizations will fail (runtime disconnection) when the input text is long.
+* If you have issues running the tool in Jupyter Lab, try running with a plain Jupyter notebook.
-* The Neuron View only supports BERT, GPT-2, and Roberta models, because this required modifying the code for these models (see transformers_neuron_view directory) in order to retrieve the query and key values.
+* The Neuron View only supports BERT, GPT-2, and Roberta models.
+This view needs access to the query and key vectors, which requires modifying the model code (see `transformers_neuron_view directory`), which has only been done for these three models.
 Also, only one Neuron View may be included per notebook.
-* If you have issues running the tool in Jupyter Lab, try running with a plain Jupyter notebook.
+#### Attention as "explanation"
-* Visualizing attention weights illuminates a particular mechanism within the model architecture but does not necessarily provide a direct *explanation* for model predictions.
+Visualizing attention weights illuminates a particular mechanism within the model architecture but does not necessarily provide an *explanation* for model predictions.
 See [[1](https://arxiv.org/pdf/1909.11218.pdf)], [[2](https://arxiv.org/abs/1902.10186)], [[3](https://arxiv.org/pdf/1908.04626.pdf)].

 ## Authors